-Even if the data plan is labelled as Unlimited Data, it's likely to be subject to this fair usage policy.
-So unlimited data does not always mean you can use mobile data unlimitedly at a comfortable speed!
-And Japanese carriers are no exception.
+Even if your Pocket WiFi rental plan is labelled as "Unlimited Data", it's likely to be subject to this Fair Usage Policy.
+This means one thing - unlimited data does not guarantee you can use mobile data unlimitedly at a comfortable speed.
+This is not just an issue for large western conglomerates, Japanese carriers are no exception to this rule.

-- Softbank Group (including Y!mobile and Emobile brand)
+- SoftBank Group (including Y!mobile and Emobile brand)

 - WiMAX (provided by UQ Communications)